Author: Scott Ciencin

 The man was strongly built, but the muscles of his bare arms and partially revealed chest were not meticulously defined.
 He walked barefoot upon the floor, which was carpeted in a fine, eastern-style weave, and paused before the red silk curtains of his black marble four-poster bed.

 The whole thing is like that — not excruciatingly bad, just clumsy.
 Adjectives are smeared over every sentence as if generously applied with a trowel, and every paragraph drips with extraneous details which add nothing to the story and are never mentioned again.
-In particular, Ciencin seems to have a real affection for describing attractive characters (of either gender) in long paragraphs which describe their exaggerated pulchritude in ludicrous detail.
+In particular, Ciencin seems to have a real affection for describing attractive characters of either gender in long paragraphs which depict their exaggerated pulchritude in ludicrous detail.
 (One attractive minor character is introduced with seven sentences of over-the-top physical description.)
 It’s amazing how quickly phrases like “hypnotic beauty” and “gorgeous, shining hair” become so tiresome that your eyes just skip over them.

 Some sloppy storytelling shortcuts are in evidence, like the Calishite information broker who possesses a remarkably omniscient degree of knowledge, including knowledge of small details that happened 1,200 miles away in a room which only two people were in, one of whom was the protagonist and the other of whom didn’t leave the room alive.
-Without the author giving us some indication of the scope and means of this character’s information gathering, it just looks he’s handed them a copy of the novel’s manuscript.
+Without the author giving us some indication of the scope and means of this character’s information gathering, it just looks like he’s handed them a copy of the novel’s manuscript.
 (A similar thing happens at the climax, where Myrmeen becomes inexplicably omniscient about how weird magical things work just so the author doesn’t have to explain it again.)
-And then there’s the 1,200-mile overland journey that’s glossed over during the break in between chapters.
+And then there’s the 1,200-mile overland journey that’s glossed over during the break between chapters.
 Even assuming an uneventful journey, that’s still well over a month of hard travel which doesn’t even get mentioned; the characters just seem to have teleported from Arabel to Calimport.
 Things like these give the reader the impression that the world is a small place and that Calimport and Arabel are right next door to each other.

 The battle scenes are confusingly written; it’s often hard to tell what’s happening and where things are in relation to each other.
 The excess of detail paradoxically obscures the combats, interrupting the flow of the action to explain minute details of appearance and behaviour that nobody would have time to notice in a real battle.
-It feels cinematic, but I don’t mean that in a positive way; rather, it feels as if the author had a dramatic scene for a movie storyboarded in his head, but couldn’t translate that image into words very effectively.
+It feels cinematic, but I don’t mean that in a positive way.
+Rather, it feels as if the author had a dramatic scene for a movie storyboarded in his head, but couldn’t translate that image into words very effectively.

 It’s a wild, shambolic farrago which subverts my expectations for a Forgotten Realms novel, a horror story that’s grossly out of place among these heroic fantasy epics and owes more to Stephen King than Tolkien.
 I wouldn’t recommend that anyone read it, necessarily, but I had much more fun reading it than I did the previous few books because even when it’s not good, it’s bad in interesting and novel ways.
 I’d take a weird hot mess like this over a cookie-cutter Douglas Niles novel any day.